(For high school students)

 - Ready to have the best summer ever.

-After booking their place at camp, LIT candidates will fill out an application on English Adventure's website and go through an interview process.
+After booking their place at camp, LIT candidates will undertake an interview process with senior camp staff.
 Being an LIT is an honor that many teenagers are hoping to have, but places are strictly limited and we can only accept six boys and six girls into the program this summer.
 This experience looks great on a resume or any university application, but even more so, it provides a unique type of experiential education that is hard to find anywhere else.
-We are also looking to bring people on the team that could eventually become English Adventure staff.
-As a result, we need to recruit the best possible candidates for this program.

 Session 1 - Training Week (Days 1-4)

 Introduction, goal setting, general camp observation, reflection

 The first session at camp will be devoted to training.
 LITs will think on their past summers at camp; observe camp from the perspective of camp leadership; and set goals for the program.
 They will go through almost all of the same training modules that staff members at camp go through at the beginning of each summer.
 These sessions will include learning about camp procedures and best practices when working with campers.
-LITs will take part in different team building activities and leadership workshops to help get them connected with each other and ready to dive into the camp program.
-They will end every night with a team reflection and an individual check-in with the LIT Director.
+LITs will take part in different team building activities and leadership workshops to help get them connected with each other.
+They will end every night with a team reflection and an individual check-in with the LIT Manager.

 Session 2 - Shadow Week (Days 6-8)